3dem/relion-documents/source/STA_tutorial/FrameAlign.rst

 ---------------------

 In the output folder ``FrameAlignTomo/job017`` you will find new ``tomograms.star`` and ``particles.star`` files including the corrected tilt series alignment and particle positions and a |trajectory_set| file ``motion.star`` with particle trajectories.
-Again, to assess the result, it is recommended to run a new :jobtype:`Tomo reconstruct particle`, with FSC estimation, using the new parameters.
+Again, to assess the result, it is recommended to run a new :jobtype:`Tomo reconstruct particle` job, with FSC estimation, using the new parameters.
 Compared to the previous FSC estimation, we should observe a clear improvement and a resolution around 3.5Å.

 Tomo refinement cycle